Volcanic growth ‘critical’ to the formation of Panama

 This suggests that the formation of the volcanoes along the Canal could have played an important role in the rise of the Isthmus above sea level.

 Scientists are keen to discover exactly how the Isthmus of Panama formed given its significant role in shaping both weather patterns and biodiversity across the world.

 Before a landmass existed between North and South America, water had moved freely between the Atlantic and Pacific oceans, but this changed when Panama formed, forcing warm Caribbean waters northwards to form what we now know as the Gulf Stream, thus creating much warmer climates in north-western Europe.

 The formation of the Isthmus of Panama also played a major role in Earth’s biodiversity, making it easier for animals and plants to migrate between the continents.
 In North America, the opossum, armadillo and porcupine all trace back to ancestors that came across the land bridge from South America.
 Likewise, the ancestors of bears, cats, dogs, horses, llamas, and raccoons all made the trek south across the Isthmus of Panama.

-Lead author of the study Dr David Buchs, from Cardiff University’s School of Earth and Ocean Sciences, said: “The formation of the Isthmus of Panama is without doubt one of the most significant geological events to have happened on Earth, particularly because of its role in shaping large scale weather patterns, creating the Arctic ice cap and triggering widespread biodiversity across continents.
+Lead author of the study Dr David Buchs, from Cardiff University’s School of Earth and Environmental Sciences, said: “The formation of the Isthmus of Panama is without doubt one of the most significant geological events to have happened on Earth, particularly because of its role in shaping large scale weather patterns, creating the Arctic ice cap and triggering widespread biodiversity across continents.

 “We’ve provided evidence to show that volcanic activity was critical to the formation of the Isthmus of Panama and responsible for many of the geological features that we see around the region to this day.”